UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

    - in other words during a random read, the reading device needs to move from one place to another and cannot keep reading and thus spends a lot of time "moving" and not reading

 3. "Try to not copy files": but somewhere we also hear/read to not run from HOME.
 So should we rather keep them on HOME and run from there?
-    - The comment about copying is refering to parallel file systems.
-Which means your HOME or project area are the same in that sence (on the /cluster partition).
+    - The comment about copying is referring to parallel file systems.
+Which means your HOME or project area are the same in that sense (on the /cluster partition).
     - If you have millions of read/write, then using the localscratch (see the question 4 below) would make it more efficient.
     - This you have to plan, i.e. there is no universal answer, e.g you have pne big file and you are planing to access it millions of time during then better to copy it to local scratch (Q4 below).
 Copying that files inside the /cluster to somewhare else would not make a difference.